-A computed GOTO is accomplished by adding an offset to the program counter.
-An example is shown in Example 5-4.
+A computed GOTO is accomplished by adding an offset to the program counter (see Example 5-4).

-A lookup table can be formed with an ADDWF PCL instruction and a group of RETLW $0 \times nn$ instructions.
+A look-up table can be formed with an ADDWF $\,$ PCL instruction and a group of RETLW $\,$ 0xnn instructions.
 WREG is loaded with an offset into the table before executing a call to that table.
-The first instruction of the called routine is the ADDWF PCL instruction.
-The next instruction executed will be one of the RETLW $0 \times nn$ instructions, that returns the value $0 \times nn$ to the calling function.
+The first instruction of the called routine is the ADDWF $\,$ PCL instruction.
+The next instruction executed will be one of the RETLW $\,$ 0xnn instructions, that returns the value 0xnn to the calling function.

-The offset value (in WREG) specifies the number of bytes that the program counter should advance, and should be multiples of 2 (LSB = 0).
+The offset value (in WREG) specifies the number of bytes that the program counter should advance and should be multiples of 2 (LSB = 0).